Amaranth: The Best Superfood for a Healthier, Gluten-Free Lifestyle

 Porridge with Amaranth

-Warm up with a bowl of amaranth porridge to start your day.
+Start your day with a bowl of amaranth porridge.
 This is how to achieve it:

 Amaranth cooked in 1 cup

-- Transfer to bowls and top with your preferred toppings.
+• Scoop into bowls and top with your favorite toppings.

-This substantial porridge will fill you up and provide you with enough of nutrients to start your day.
+This hearty porridge will keep you full and offer up plenty of nutrients to kick off your day.

 Amaranth Pilaf